eduardocpacheco99/programming-guide-for-the-capm-r-package/en/selecting.md

 [1] 652
 ```

 The file contains exactly the information we need to sample PSU's with probability proportional to their sizes (PPS), with replacement.
 If the `write` argument of `SamplePPS` is set as `TRUE`, selected PSU will be saved in a "csv" file, which can be viewed in a spreadsheet software.
 The output will have as many rows as selected PSU's.
-Remember that the a PSU can be selected more than once because sampling is with replacement.
+Remember that a PSU can be selected more than once because sampling is with replacement.

 If we use `set.seed(some_number)`, the next pseudo random sample always will be the same.
-In this guide I will use `set.seed(4)` so you can reproduce exactly all the examples.
+In this guide we will use `set.seed(4)` so you can reproduce exactly all the examples.
 However, in real applications you must not use `set.seed`.

 ```r